POptUS/IBCDFO/README.md

 To

-* report potential problems with the POptUS package,
+* report potential problems with the IBCDFO package,
 * propose a change to its contents, or
 * request a new feature,